 But quickly, I realized that the Marlborough Forest had a worse scourge than the flooded portions of the trail: horseflies.
 They flew around us relentlessly, were getting in my hair and attacked Rose without mercy.
 We had a break when it started pouring down.
 I never thought I would welcome the rain with so much relief.

 At one point, I realized with horror that Rose’s muzzle, forehead, and ears were swollen.
 She threw herself into all the puddles we came across, trying ferociously to get rid of the flies that were constantly landing on her.
-I had not done as many kilometres as I had planned on the Rideau Trail but I decided to turn back.
+I had not hiked as many kilometres as I had planned but I decided to turn back.
 Rose and I had enough.

 After a little mix-up with Google Maps, I finally parked my car near the place where I gave up my hike last time, then my boyfriend took me to a parking lot further south from where I would start my day hike.
 Contrary to what I have done so far (hiking the trail heading south), I was going to follow the trail in a northerly direction up to the point where I had stop two days before (it was logistically the best option, but my OCD side had a little difficulty with that – and still has).